A Fokker-Planck Framework for Control of Epidemics: A controlled stochastic SIR model and Fokker-Planck equation

-Our optimal control problem for \eqref{eq:FPcontrolled} is then stated abstractly as where $K(x)$ assesses cost based on the final distribution $f(x,T)$, $G(x,t)$ assesses running cost throughout the time interval, and $\ell(u) \ge 0$ assesses control costs.
+Our optimal control problem for \eqref{eq:FPcontrolled} is then stated abstractly as for some functions $\ell,K,G$.
 That $J(f,u)$ is bounded below follows, as long as $K$ and $G$ are bounded, from the nonnegativity and $L^1$ boundedness of $f$, which is uniform over choices of $u \in U_{\text{ad}}$.
 Because of this, we will, at a minimum, assume that $K,G$ are bounded on their domains, and specify some further constraints as needed below.